ManNguyen/Note-App/README.md

 # Note-App

 An offline first note taking app built in vue.js and editor.js in the front end and Express.js in the back end.
-The note data is stored locally using indexDB storage.
+Notes are stored locally using indexDB storage.

 ## To Run
 clone this repo